petebrew/dccd-webui/NEWINSTALL.md

 3 Deploying DCCD
 ---

+Once you have compiled DCCD on your desktop development machine you are now ready to deploy it to your server.

 3.1 Installing Oracle Java
 ---

 By default CentOS is configured to use OpenJDK for it's Java.
 We recommend that you install Oracle Java on your server.
-First of all Download [“jdk-7uXX-linux-x64.rpm”](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) from the Oracle website (where XX is the latest update number).
+First of all Download [“jdk-8uXX-linux-x64.rpm”](http://www.oracle.com/technetwork/java/javase/downloads) from the Oracle website (where XX is the latest update number).
 The install:

 ```
-sudo yum install jdk-7uXX-linux-x64.rpm
+sudo yum install jdk-8uXX-linux-x64.rpm
 ```

 Next you will need to configure CentOS to use Oracle by default: